princefishthrower/chrisfrew.in/src/pages/welp-i-did-it/index.md

 > Don't do this don't do this don't do this.

-But jeez, people are so risk adverse sometime.
+But jeez, people are so risk-averse sometime.
 Just thinking about my own situation, right now, I'm 100x better off than I was just 3 years ago, when I was 23, $27K in debt from my bachelor degree, and earning less than _half_ of what I do now!
 How come nobody back then said:

 > Don't do this don't do this don't do this